 Analysis and Evaluation

 A number of learning institutions, both in the elementary and secondary levels, have absorbed the use of media as a learning technique.
-Instead of using the old way of classroom teaching, teachers have embarked to the use media as a technique to convey necessary information to the learners (Lee et al, 2012).
+Instead of using the old way of classroom teaching, teachers have embarked on the use of media as a technique to convey necessary information to the learners (Lee et al, 2012).
 This is a way of reducing workload for the teachers and reducing the volume of classwork.
-Instructional materials such as videos, audios and podcasts can always be put away for future use, whether weekends or holidays.
+Instructional materials such as videos, audio, and podcasts can always be put away for future use, whether weekends or holidays.
 This way, learners identify creative ways of presenting their class assignments and research projects using media.
-They get technical skills required for the learning process as they progress.
+They get the technical skills required for the learning process as they progress.

-Some learners claim that it is easier to read books for pleasure, since any kind of written information is displayed in an artistic manner, which is interesting to learners depending on their level.
+Some learners claim that it is easier to read books for pleasure since any kind of written information is displayed in an artistic manner, which is interesting to learners depending on their level.
 Reading improves creative, mental, and social skills.
 When learners are left to read and discuss content in a classroom situation, they do improve their chances of remembering that information.
 Learners have also claimed that it is easier and more interesting to read hard copy textbooks compared to e-books since it improves their critical analysis and induction of the content.
 However, those that have been exposed to virtual instructional materials prefer them to the traditional ones (Simpson, 2010).

 It gets quite hard for learners to multitask checking the content online and listening to the speaker, though it helps learners to develop a higher concentration span and creative skills.
 Studies have shown that learners who constantly access the internet while studying will become good at technical subjects such as aviation which require one to multitask.
-Learners are therefore able to develop such skills which will enable to think creatively and make quick rational decisions (Strijker and Collis, 2005).
+Learners are therefore able to develop such skills which will enable them to think creatively and make quick rational decisions (Strijker and Collis, 2005).

 It has been argued that the use of technology in learning helps to improve technical skills among learners.
-That through advancement in technology they are able to be computer literate and get exposure to relevant software.
+That through advancement in technology they are able to be computer literate and get exposure to the relevant software.
 However, the importance of technical skills is as good as that of creative skills.
 When learners are exposed to technology, they use what has already been innovated and they master how to use it.
 They also get skills that will enable them to innovate something practical.
 Research shows that the use of technology has made learners more creative.
 The more they master technical skills, the more they improve their creative skills (Rawlings, 2010).

-Many disciplines have been improved by use of apprenticeship which has made teaching, learning and evaluation to be digital, thus easy and not biased.
+Many disciplines have been improved by the use of apprenticeship which has made teaching, learning, and evaluation to be digital, thus easy and not biased.
 For instance, the Apprentice Remote Access program allows learners from remote areas to learn whenever they want as long as they log in to the system.
 It allows those who cannot access expensive programs to access them so long as they have an internet connection.
 According to the Ofsted report, “Arch apprentices develop excellent high-level digital, information technology (IT) and employability skills, which ensure that they are exceptionally well prepared for employment and their future careers.”
 The apprenticeship remote access program has been demonstrated in figures 1 and 2 of the appendix.
 This has promoted creativity among learners as they are exposed to different kinds of innovation (Huang et al, 2013).

-With the use of technology in learning, it has become easier to verify originality of content.
+With the use of technology in learning, it has become easier to verify the originality of content.
 This reduces cases of cheating when verifying class assignments and research projects.
 Online assessment programs have also made it easier for both tutors and learners.
 Tutors are able to save time while learners can utilize what they learn online to innovate more.
-It is also easier to manage and evaluate progress of the clients using platforms such as the Arch campus.
-The attached Ofsted report on page 3 claims that, “Managers make excellent use of management information systems to scrutinize the progress of apprentices and quickly identify any barriers to learning.
+It is also easier to manage and evaluate the progress of the clients using platforms such as the Arch campus.
+The attached Ofsted report on page 3 claims that “Managers make excellent use of management information systems to scrutinize the progress of apprentices and quickly identify any barriers to learning.
 Regular discussions with staff and reviews with employers ensure that interventions are timely and well managed.
 Apprentices’ achievements within the planned timescales are increasing rapidly.”

 The use of the internet as a learning resource has led to improved learners’ technical and creative skills.
 This is with the availability of google academy, which offers free online courses to train on google analytics.
 When learners learn about these skills early enough, they are able to utilize them even in the job market.
 They become more employable and competitive.
-The creation of the competition makes learners to be more creative thus more marketable (Simpson, 2010).
+The creation of the competition makes learners be more creative thus more marketable (Simpson, 2010).
 The google academy interface has been illustrated in figure 5.
 In programs such as blended learning, learners spend minimal time in the classroom setting.
 A lot of time is spent on the digital platforms whereby learners interact with each other as well as their teachers.
-Such platforms are good at improving creativity for those learners who may not be good at face to face interactions.
+Such platforms are good at improving creativity for those learners who may not be good at face-to-face interactions.
 Such learners get the chance to actively participate in online activities and express themselves.
 (Huang et al. 2013).

-The E-portfolio systems illustrated in figure 7, 8 and 9 allow the learners to stay on track since they are able to post their portfolios in the system and get feedback regarding them.
+The E-portfolio systems illustrated in Figures 7, 8, and 9 allow the learners to stay on track since they are able to post their portfolios in the system and get feedback regarding them.
 The apprentices are able to receive verbal and written feedback for respective improvements, thus challenging the apprentices to achieve industry standards.
-For instance, my learner took part in the online study to produce quality email marketing campaign.
+For instance, my learner took part in the online study to produce a quality email marketing campaign.
 Attached is the brief of my learner’s work which met the learning outcome and criteria, which boosts creativity.

 It has been argued by various scholars that the development of digital instructional materials will diminish the skills of learners since they will lean more towards embracing globalization, but we should consider the fact that it helps to develop all the required skills.
-Technical skills as well as creative skills are not the only factors that constitute learning but rather it is the intellectual development of an individual in character as well as the knowledge base (Simpson, 2010).
+Technical skills, as well as creative skills, are not the only factors that constitute learning but rather it is the intellectual development of an individual in character as well as the knowledge base (Simpson, 2010).

-From the above analysis and evaluation of the use of technology in learning, we can realize that it boosts the creative skills in learners.
-It has multiple advantages technically, and has a huge positive impact on creativity of the learners.
+From the above analysis and evaluation of the use of technology in learning, we can realize that it boosts the creative skills of learners.
+It has multiple advantages technically and has a huge positive impact on the creativity of the learners.
 Therefore, the use of technology in education should be embraced, however, it should tag along with methodologies that improve the creative skills of learners.
 To improve professional practice, the programs developed for digital learning should be made more interactive and visual.
 Chatrooms should be able to support video and audio uploads so as to make the learning outcome more relevant.
 The system should not be fully eroded by technology but since its incorporation makes it easy for both the teacher and the learner by saving time and being convenient, learning institutions should embrace it.